a-karma/Bogor_Workshop/DAY_1/Session1.md

 > `Exercise 5`
 >
-> Now navigate to your `raw_Data` directory and visualise the content of the file on screen using the command `cat name-of-the-file`.
+> Now navigate to your `raw_data` directory and visualise the content of the file on screen using the command `cat name-of-the-file`.

 Let’s have a look at a different file format and keep  experimenting with regex.
 In the`/home/DATA/Day_1` folder you should see a file called `dog_genes.gtf`.